MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/use-schedule-board.md

 ### Book

 Book a requirement manually.
 Select a requirement and a resource, start date/time, end date/time, booking status, and booking method.
-> [NOTE!]
-> Manual booking does not validate constraints like availability, resource skill, or location.
-Only schedule assistant takes these factors into consideration to avoid situations such as double booking.
+Manual bookings don't validate constraints like availability, characteristics, or location.
+Use the schedule assistant if you want the system to honor constraints of a booking.

 ### Move bookings